knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/index.md

    # Run the web service on container startup.
    CMD ["java", "-Djava.security.egd=file:/dev/./urandom", "-jar", "/helloworld.jar"]
    ```
-Once you have recreated the sample code files (or used the files in the sample
-folder) you're ready to build and deploy the sample app.
+For detailed instructions on dockerizing a Spring Boot app, see [Spring Boot with Docker](https://spring.io/guides/gs/spring-boot-docker/).

+For additional information on multi-stage docker builds for Java see [Creating Smaller Java Image using Docker Multi-stage Build](http://blog.arungupta.me/smaller-java-image-docker-multi-stage-build/).

-1. Use Docker to build the sample code into a container.
-To build and push with
-   Docker Hub, run these commands replacing `{username}` with your Docker Hub
+**NOTE:** Use Docker to build the sample code into a container.
+To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub username.

-   username:
+1. Use Docker to build the sample code into a container, then push the container to the Docker registry:

    ```shell
    # Build the container on your local machine